Eric-Wallace/fairseq/README.md

 The arguments we passed in are: the dataset we downloaded, the model architecture type (we downloaded a Transformer Big architecture), the model checkpoint path, the path to the BPE dictionary, and a flag to enable interactive attacks, respectively.
 The `--source-lang` and `--target-lang` flags are usually ok to omit because `fairseq` can automatically infer the language pair.
 You can omit the `--interactive-attacks` flag and pass `--valid-subset test` to let the attack run on the WMT16 test set.
 If you do not have a GPU, omit the `export CUDA_VISIBLE_DEVICES=0` command and also pass in the `--cpu` argument in the command.

 Now you can enter a sentence that you want to turn into malicious nonsense.
 Let's try something benign like `I am a student at the University down the hill`.
 You can also try something more malicious like `Barack Obama was shot by a rebel group` or whatever your desired adversarial behavior is.

+### Targeted Flips

+The other attacks follow the same commands as malicious nonsense.

+python targeted_flips.py wmt16.en-de.joined-dict.newstest2014/ --arch transformer_vaswani_wmt_en_de_big --restore-file wmt16.en-de.joined-dict.transformer/model.pt  --bpe subword_nmt --bpe-codes wmt16.en-de.joined-dict.transformer/bpecodes --interactive-attacks --source-lang en --target-lang de

+For targeted flips, we currently assume `--interactive-attacks` is set.

+First enter the sentence you want to attack, e.g., `I am sad` which translates to `Ich bin traurig` for the English-German model downloadable.
+Then, choose the word in the target side that you want to flip, e.g., `traurig`, and then what you want to flip it to, e.g., `froh` (which means happy/glad in English).
+Then, you can enter nothing for the optional lists.
+This should cause the attack to flip the input from `I am sad` to `I am glad`.

+Of course, `I am glad` is not "adversarial" in the sense that the model is making a correct translation.
+We can restrict the attack from adding the word `glad` into the attack.
+The attack finds `I am lee` which is translated as `Ich bin froh`.

+### Universal Attacks

 ## References